imagej/imagej.github.io/_pages/MorphoLibJ.md

 When analyzing images, it is often necessary to compute distances to a particular structure or position.
 A convenient operator for binary images is the **distance transform**.
 Its principle is to compute, for each foreground pixel, the distance to the nearest background pixel.
 The result is commonly referred to as **Distance Map**.

-{% capture title%}
- Binary image, and result of computation of the distance transform.
+{% include thumbnail src='/images/pages/MorphoLibJ-distance-transform-on-binary-leaf.png' title='Binary image, and result of computation of the distance transform.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-distance-transform-on-binary-leaf.png' title=title %}

 Several methods exist for computing distance maps.
 The MorphoLibJ library implements distance transforms based on chamfer distances, that approximate Euclidean distances but are simpler to compute.